SpecFlowOSS/SpecFlow/docs/index.rst

 .. image:: _static/images/riderspecflow.png

-We are very excited to announce that the official Rider plugin for SpecFlow is now available.
-Find out more about it `here <https://docs.specflow.org/projects/specflow/en/latest/Rider/rider-installation.html>`_
+We are very excited to announce that the official SpecFlow for Rider plugin is now available.
+Find out more `here <https://docs.specflow.org/projects/specflow/en/latest/Rider/rider-installation.html>`_

 ===================